Technical Reference

 PC-3000 PCB Repair Utility Workflow

-Once the external PCB is verified electrically, the PC-3000 Portable III or PC-3000 Express becomes the primary tool for confirming that the drive's internal logic and System Area firmware will cooperate with the repaired board.
-A standard SATA host controller cannot communicate with a drive sitting in a BSY state or stuck in an LED error loop after a firmware fault; PC-3000 uses its vendor adapters to issue factory commands through the same power and SATA pins the host operating system uses, and holds the drive in a mode where the corrupted public firmware is bypassed.
+Once the external PCB is verified electrically, the PC-3000 Portable III or Express confirms that the drive's internal logic and System Area firmware cooperate with the repaired board.
+A standard SATA host cannot reach a drive stuck in BSY or an LED error loop.
+PC-3000 uses vendor adapters to issue factory commands through the SATA pins and holds the drive in a mode where corrupted public firmware is bypassed.

 Technological Mode Entry